Jomouse/hello-world/README.md

 # hello-world
-I should have made these changes here
+I should have made these changes here - I'm learning about e-Learning